Common cat hazards

 Human foods

-Never feed your cat any of these foods (it’s best to avoid most human foods altogether), and don’t leave them out on the kitchen side or dinner table where they might be able to sneak a mouthful!
+Never feed your cat any of these foods (it’s best to avoid most human foods altogether), and don’t leave them out in the kitchen or on the dinner table where they might be able to sneak a mouthful!

 What to do if your cat has ingested something toxic